gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   SCTP implementations exposing APIs like {{RFC6458}} fulfilling these conditions require draining the SCTP association of all outstanding data after having completed all the user messages using the previous SCTP-AUTH key identifier, relying on the SCTP_SENDER_DRY_EVENT to know when delivery has been accomplished.
+   SCTP implementations exposing APIs like {{RFC6458}} fulfilling these conditions require draining the SCTP association of all outstanding data after having completed all the user messages using the previous SCTP AUTH key identifier, relying on the SCTP_SENDER_DRY_EVENT to know when delivery has been accomplished.
    A richer API could also be used that allows user message level tracking of delivery, see {{api-considerations}} for API considerations.

-   For SCTP implementations exposing APIs like {{RFC6458}} where it is not possible to change the SCTP-AUTH key for a partial SCTP message initiated before the change of security context, it will be forced to track the SCTP messages and determine when all using the old security context has been transmitted.
+   For SCTP implementations exposing APIs like {{RFC6458}} where it is not possible to change the SCTP AUTH key for a partial SCTP message initiated before the change of security context, it will be forced to track the SCTP messages and determine when all using the old security context has been transmitted.
 This maybe be impossible to